Kittery, Maine: Economy

 The Kittery economy is driven by the Portsmouth Naval Shipyard.
 In 2021, 438 shipyard workers lived in Kittery and were paid a combined $37,784,774.
-The shipyard's total economic effect on the region in 2022 was $1,457,952,317 and in 2021 was $1,322,611,898.
+According to the Seacoast Shipyard Association, which advocated against closure of the shipyard by the federal government in 2005, the shipyard's total economic effect on the region in 2022 was estimated to be $1,457,952,317, and in 2021 was estimated at $1,322,611,898.
 In 2022, 7,251 people were employed at the shipyard.

-The Kittery Outlets is an outdoor shopping area located on Route 1 next to Interstate 95 with over 100 retailers, including national brands and local shops.
+The Kittery Outlets is an outdoor shopping area located on U.S. Route 1 next to Interstate 95 with over 100 retailers, including national brands and local shops.
 The town in 2024 approved the removal of one of the shopping plazas, The Outlets at Kittery, to be replaced with apartment housing, a hotel, and a restaurant.

 Kittery Foreside is a popular, walkable neighborhood adjacent to the Portsmouth Naval Shipyard that has many commercial businesses, including boutique shops, restaurants, and cafes.
 It also features historic homes, large shade trees, and a number of arts and culture organizations.

 The Weathervane Restaurant chain was founded in Kittery in 1969.
 In 2023, the Portland Press Herald reported that Kittery has the highest per capita number of vegan and vegetarian restaurants and food businesses in Maine.

+Climate

 Climate change

 In Kittery, coastal property, shoreland infrastructure, and the Portsmouth Naval Shipyard are all vulnerable to rising seas caused by the changing climate.
 Most vulnerable are low-lying roads, the bridges to the Portsmouth Naval Shipyard, other bridges, businesses, a church, a fire station, and the working waterfront.
 To respond to these threats, the town formed a Climate Change Adaptation Committee.